SuyChen/SCNetWork/README.md

 ## License

-The SCJigsawPuzzle project is available for free use, as described by the LICENSE (Apache 2.0).
+The SCNetWork project is available for free use, as described by the LICENSE (Apache 2.0).